Discover the benefits of joining

 the Canadian Public Procurement Council

-Our preliminary program for our Annual Forum is now available.
-Click here to view it and see the preliminary schedule.
+Our program for our Annual Forum is available.
+Click here to view it and see the schedule.

 Visit the Forum section of our website for all the information regarding our event.